Our Favorite Trail Running Shoes

 Scarpa Atom Review

 After reading through the offerings at this summer’s Outdoor Retailer show, I couldn’t help but chuckle about some of the comments which followed Bryon’s very thorough, and always anticipated, introduction to the trail shoe offerings to come in 2017.
 Many readers commented on how built up, heavy, and foam-laden these new trail shoes have become, and the pendulum certainly does seem to have swung to an extreme.
-Shoes weighing under 10 ounces almost seem to be a thing of the past for most brands, and sub-9 ounce shoes….. forget about it!
+Trail running shoes weighing under 10 ounces almost seem to be a thing of the past for most brands, and sub-9 ounce shoes….. forget about it!

 Now, the point here is not to denigrate any new trail shoes on the market, but rather to highlight a shoe that feels like a bit of a throwback to me.
 The SCARPA Atom ($119) feels, to me, like a shoe that could have come on the market in 2012 and been heralded as a favorite for the minimalists out there.
 It is lightweight and has great proprioception, a simple and unobtrusive upper, and a simple and durable Vibram outsole.
 This shoe is as simple and functional as they come, and thats why I feel it deserves a review and a nod to SCARPA’s straightforward design.
 So, lets imagine back to a simpler time….
-A time before maximalism, trucker hats, beards (okay, just one beard), and fancy socks.
+A time before maximalism, trucker hats, beards (okay, just one beard), and fancy running socks.
 To a time when most runners were looking for racing flats that they could wear on trails with just enough protection to elicit yelps when stepping on sharp rocks.

 At 8.8 ounces, the Atom keeps things pretty simple throughout the upper.
 A breathable dual-density mesh is used throughout the upper with a narrow rand that is connected to a webbing of welded on thick overlays throughout the midfoot area of the shoe.
 This overlay material is different, and sturdier than a lot of the laminated overlays out there on newer trail shoes.
 What I’ve found with the laminated overlays is that they either come unglued during the life of the shoe or don’t provide much in terms of structural support.
 SCARPA uses a synthetic leather type of overlay which seems to be holding up nicely, and it holds the foot well on technical terrain.
 A rubberized toecap also provides minimal, yet effective, protection.